norkator/open-intelligence/README.md

 3. Get models using these instruction https://github.com/norkator/open-intelligence/wiki/Models
 4. Download PostgreSQL server ( https://www.postgresql.org/ ) I am using version <b>11.6</b> but its also tested with version 12. (if you didn't install at upper api section)
-5. Rename `config.ini.tpl` to `config.ini` and fill details.
-    * Config.ini content settings explained, see [Config ini](#config-ini)
-    * For multiple nodes, see [Multi node support](#multi-node-support))
-6. Separate camera and folder names with comma just like at base config template
+5. Separate camera and folder names with comma just like at base config template
-7. Run wanted python apps, see `Python Apps` section.
+6. Run wanted python apps, see `Python Apps` section.